Michael Holding: Criticism on T20 cricket

-Anti-Racism
+Criticism of the BCCI

+Michael Holding has been a vocal critic of the Board of Control for Cricket in India (BCCI) due to its disproportionate influence in global cricket.
+He argues that the financial power of the BCCI enables it to dominate the International Cricket Council (ICC), thus undermining the democratic governance of the sport.
+Holding believes that no single nation should have such control over the direction of cricket, and he frequently compares this situation to football, where FIFA prevents one nation from exerting undue influence.
+In particular, Holding has criticized the BCCI's stance on the Decision Review System (DRS), highlighting how India's objections to the system swayed the ICC's decision-making.
+He advocated for reforms in cricket governance to prevent the financial dominance of boards like the BCCI from undermining the integrity of the sport.

+Holding has also expressed frustration with the dominance of the Indian Premier League (IPL), asserting that the BCCI’s control over the tournament compromises the governance of world cricket.
+In a candid remark, he noted: "I don't think one copy (of his book) will be sold in India, because I have nothing good to say about the BCCI and what they are doing with world cricket."
+He further criticized the IPL's scheduling, stating, "You will never see IPL clashing with an Indian series, never.
+So they (ICC) are never effective, and the ICC just allows them (BCCI) to run it how they like."
+Holding has long called for more equitable governance of the sport to prevent financial interests from overshadowing its true competitive spirit.

+Anti-racism

 In July 2020, during a rain delay in the England v West Indies Test series, Holding was asked on Sky Sports by Ian Ward for his thoughts on the pre-match kneeling of both teams in respect of the Black Lives Matter movement.
-His widely reported comments on his personal experience of, and his views on, institutionalised racism were widely welcomed as moving, sincere and eloquently constructive.
+His widely reported comments on his personal experience of, and his views on, institutionalised racism were widely welcomed as moving, sincere, and eloquently constructive.

-Holding's aforementioned third book—Why We Kneel, How We Rise (2021)—has a specific focus on racism in sports.

 Personal life

 Holding's first marriage was to Cherine Holding, a Sri Lankan, who he met when touring Australia in the late 1970s.
-Their son Ryan was born in 1981.
+Their son was born in 1981.
 He is now married to Laurie-Ann Holding, an indigenous Antiguan; they have no children together.
-Holding has also fathered three other children from three other relationships, including a daughter Melinda, born in 1979, and another daughter, Tiana, in 1988, both of whom have Jamaican mothers.
+Holding has also fathered three other children from three other relationships, including a daughter born in 1979, and another daughter in 1988, both of whom have Jamaican mothers.
 During the COVID-19 pandemic, Holding spent much of his time in the Cayman Islands.

 Recognition

 In June 1988, Holding was featured on the $2 Jamaican stamp alongside the Barbados Cricket Buckle.

-In May 2013, Michael received an Honorary Degree and Lifetime Achievement Award at the University of East London.
+In May 2013, he received an Honorary Degree and Lifetime Achievement Award at the University of East London.